 Lending Club is a peer-to-peer lending company, claiming the title of the world's largest online credit marketplace.
-Lending club has emerged as a leader in making low interest personal loans.
-As a peer-to-peer lender, Lending Club allows borrowers to access low interest rates via a user friendly online or mobile interface.
-Loans of up to $40,000 are available with repayment terms of up to 5 years.
+Lending club has emerged as a leader in making low-interest personal loans.
+As a peer-to-peer lender, Lending Club allows borrowers to access low-interest rates via a user-friendly online or mobile interface.
+Loans are available with repayment terms of up to 5 years.
 When you apply for a loan with Lending Club, they perform a soft credit inquiry so that it does not hurt your score, an added bonus when shopping for a loan.

 Lending Club operates completely online, keeping costs low and delivering a satisfying user experience.
 The result is interest rate savings for borrowers.
 Part of Lending Club's mission is to create an efficient online marketplace, transforming banking into a straightforward, transparent and efficient business while helping people meet their financial goals.

 There is no fee for applying for a loan with Lending Club, and all subsequent fees are disclosed up front with your loan offer.
 Interest rates are fixed, so the payment remains the same for the term of the loan.
 There is no prepayment penalty for paying off loan balances ahead of time.
 There is a loan origination fee charged by Lending Club.
 They take this fee from your loan amount before turning over funds to you.

 Successful loan application candidates receive a menu of loan offers.
 Each borrower is assigned a grade from A to G. The interest rate, loan origination fee and annual percentage rate (APR) are tied to the grade assigned your loan.
 The APR indicates the loan cost on an annual basis, allowing easy comparison with other loan or credit card products.
 The Lending Club APR includes both the interest rate and the loan origination fee.